yunyu/vertx-twitter-wall/README.md

 * The tokens and secrets can be obtained through these [instructions](http://stackoverflow.com/a/12335636).
 * `filterUpdateRateLimit` is how many max stream reconnections to allow per second.
 Twitter does not document the rate limit for this.
 Don't change this without good reason.
-* `initialTweetRateLimit` is how many lookups of initial tweets to allow per second.
-This is done using the user bucket.
+* `initialTweetRateLimit` is how many lookups of initial tweets to allow per second using the user bucket.
 See https://dev.twitter.com/rest/public/rate-limits.
 * `searchPeriodInSeconds` controls the period for the fallback search-based lookup using the app bucket.
 See https://dev.twitter.com/rest/public/rate-limits.

 TODO